2026 SEVA Contest

 Cite Your Sources & Secure Permission for Images & Videos

 Many SEVA entries include facts and information about a particular topic.
 Whenever you quote, paraphrase, summarize, or otherwise refer to the work of another, you are required to cite its source.
-During your show or in the credits, be sure to cite where your information came from, just as you would do a bibliography for a paper.
+During your video or in the credits, be sure to cite where your information came from, just as you would do a bibliography for a paper.
 If you use images or videos that you did not shoot yourself, you need to get written permission from the copyright holder to include those in your SEVA video.

-Delivery
+Delivery Formats:

 SEVA entries can be submitted in several different ways: